 In this article, I want to extract the key principles of the framework that we use and expose it for everyone to see, critique and hopefully use (whether inside Cascade, or otherwise!).
-This is not going to be a heavy guide on strategic planning, but rather an introduction to a methodology that we find works extremely well for small and large organisations.
-It is nothing revolutionary, and borrows heavily from various academic and real-life sources (too many to properly give credit too).
+This is not going to be a heavy guide on strategic planning, but rather an introduction to a methodology that we find works extremely well for small and large organizations.
+It is nothing revolutionary and borrows heavily from various academic and real-life sources (too many to properly give credit too).
 However it’s easy to use, and it works.

-Over the coming weeks, we’ll be deep-diving into each of the components and giving some tips on how to actually create them effectively.
+Over the coming weeks, we’ll be deep-diving into each of the components and be giving some tips on how to actually create them effectively.

 To give you an idea of how a good strategic plan will look once finished, we’ve created the simple diagram below.
 It’s fairly self-explanatory, but we’ll explore the individual components in a moment.

 Think of your strategy as a flow chart that reads from top to bottom, with each step being mandatory before going down to the next.
-There is a reason that we called our product ‘Cascade‘ – and that is that strategy needs to not only cascade down throughout your organisation, but it itself needs to cascade from a Vision Statement, to Focus Areas, to Actions, etc.
+There is a reason that we called our product ‘Cascade‘ – and that is that strategy needs to not only cascade down throughout your organization but it itself needs to cascade from a Vision Statement, to Focus Areas, to Actions, etc.